Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands

 where the frequency shift $f_m$ can be calculated by

-It is evident that the proposed MS-QP sequence could achieve ultra-broad bandwidth by concatenating multiple subbands, leading to high-resolution ranging due to the extremely short symbol period \cite{Zeng_tvt_20}.
-Meanwhile, only relatively low-rate A/Ds are required at the radar receiver by sampling signals on each subband independently, which will be detailed in Section \ref{s4}.
-On the other hand, to investigate the auto-correlation property of the proposed MS-QP sequence, a useful lemma already demonstrated in \cite{Popovic_tit_18} is introduced as below:
+{Since the proposed MS-QP sequence is constructed by concatenating multiple subbands separated by frequency-domain guard interval, it could utilize ultra-broad bandwidth for high-resolution ranging with the only requirement of $M$ cost-efficient low-rate A/Ds for signal sampling on each subband independently, instead of full-band A/D with the sampling rate over tens of GHz\footnote{The proposed multi-subband structure can also be combined with the classical single-carrier communication waveform, realizing straightforward communication and sensing convergence with low expenses, which however could not ensure good auto-correlation property, and the Doppler-resilient design like Section \ref{s3.2} is also infeasible due to the randomness of communication signals.}.
+Thus the hardware expenses can be eliminated.} On the other hand, to investigate the auto-correlation property of the proposed MS-QP sequence, a useful lemma already demonstrated in \cite{Popovic_tit_18} is introduced as below:

 {\bf Lemma 1}: \cite{Popovic_tit_18} \emph{An arbitrary sequence whose DFT coefficients are of constant magnitude, has ideal auto-correlation property, and vice versa.}